ocean-eddy-cpt/gcm-filters/docs/installation.rst

 If you want to run the example notebooks in this documentation, you will need a few extra dependencies that you can install via::

-   mamba env create -f docs/environment.yml
+   conda env create -f docs/environment.yml

    conda activate gcm-filters-docs